 Fortunately, there’s a simple solution if you can’t remember your EIN.

 EIN stands for Employer Identification Number.
 This number identifies your business exclusively because no two EINs are alike.

-The IRS issues the number to business owners as a unique 9-digit identifier similar to a social security number used by individuals.
-Just so you know, only individuals who have a social security number, individual tax identification number (ITIN), or an existing EIN would have applied and received the EIN.
+The internal revenue service IRS issues the number to business owners as a unique 9-digit identifier similar to a social security number used by individuals.
+Just so you know, only individuals who have a social security number, individual tax id number (ITIN), or an existing EIN would have applied and received the EIN.

 You should know that online companies charge a fee to get an EIN on your behalf, but you can get one for free from the IRS.

 Business owners who hire employees, operate as corporations to conduct business activities and withhold taxes on income paid to nonresident aliens are legally required to have an EIN.
 Some business owners acquire an EIN for the explicit purpose of separating their personal and business taxes.